 gem install bundler after installing a new one!

-This does seem like a lot of stuffing around just to use a language, but doing it this way will avoid a lot of headaches in the future.
+This does seem like a lot of stuffing around just to use a programming language, but doing it this way will avoid a lot of headaches in the future.
 Rbenv allows you to have as many versions of Ruby installed as you need, and keeps them and their gems isolated from each other so your projects don’t step on each others toes.
-Trust me, it’s well worth a little extra effort now, for the sanity you get to keep later.
+It’s well worth a little extra effort now, for the sanity you get to keep later.